Short answer

 A note on evaluating service vs. fee

-Rebates exist because some agents are willing to return part of their compensation in exchange for working with buyers who need less hand-holding, do their own property screening, or complete more of the process independently.
+Rebates exist because some agents are willing to return part of their compensation, often in exchange for a service model that fits more self-directed buyers: buyers who do their own initial property screening, rely on open houses for first looks, and want focused professional help when a property becomes serious.
 For buyers who work that way, a rebate can be genuinely meaningful.

 But a rebate should be evaluated alongside the quality of representation, not instead of it.
 An agent who gives you a larger rebate but provides weaker contract review, shallower comp analysis, or less honest guidance about specific properties can cost you more than the rebate recovers — through overpayment, missed negotiation opportunities, or risks that weren't flagged.